-The newest scam to pop up in my inbox is an e-mail from “Liam,” claiming to be Tony Terry’s manager representing an online musical concert to be held on Facebook in March.
+The newest scam to pop up in my inbox is an e-mail from “Liam,” claiming to be Tony Terry’s manager representing an online musical concert to be held on Facebook.
 The event is supposedly sponsored by Nike, and they offered to pay me $2,000 for each episode.
 Wow, how could I not pass up this amazing opportunity to get my Facebook page stolen again? lol

 The text of the initial e-mail goes like this: